Can geosynthetics help in our efforts toward conserving resources and the environment?

 Slope stability is another area where geosynthetics are widely applied for improvement, providing a new level of efficiency to the design and construction of slopes and retaining walls with geogrids.
 Geosynthetic reinforced walls have become ubiquitous and are widely used worldwide (14, 15).
 These reinforced slopes comprise compacted fill embankments that integrate horizontal geosynthetic layers as tensile reinforcement to improve structural stability.
 Additionally, using geosynthetics for stabilizing slopes reduces the size of earthworks by modifying their shape and even permits the usage of soils with average mechanical properties.
 In this regard, woven and nonwoven geotextiles and geogrids are increasingly used to reinforce steep slopes (16).

-Geosynthetics hydraulic applications
+Geosynthetics hydraulic applications for conserving resources

 Geomembranes have been one of the most significant inventions in the field of hydraulic structures in the last fifty years due to their vital role in ensuring safe and eco-friendly projects (1).
 Typically, geomembranes are used worldwide in waterproofing various dam types, including masonry dams, embankment dams, concrete dams, and roller-compacted concrete dams (17).